chrisdwheatley/slack-brewbot/readme.md

 # Slack BrewBot

 ## Who's turn is it to make a brew?
-Let BrewBot decide!
+Let BrewBot decide.

 BrewBot integrates quickly and easily with Slack, deciding randomly who'll be making the next round of tea or coffee for your team.